Azintelecom/EDMS-task/README.md

 #### Launch workflow
 The workflows are launched when new documents of specific type are added to the system.
 For example, a new document for sick leave is added, with assigned document type SickLeave.
 It will then trigger a workflow to sign it for one person, then it will move to be signed by another person and finally approved by a third person.

-There could any number of states with actions that required user\`s feedback.
+There could any number of states with actions that require user\`s feedback.

 ### Additional features
 You can add additional features to the system if you have time left.
 You can take a look at Mayan EDMS or Vasion.
 This could include but not limited to: